Unified Semantic Transformer for 3D Scene Understanding: Method

 We propose a Dense Prediction Transformer (DPT)~\cite{ranftl2021vision} which learns open-vocabulary semantics on top of the shared multi-view fusion backbone.
 This design ensures that, in a multi-task setting, each head can learn task-specific features while sharing the strong multi-view fusion backbone.
 Thus, we are able to predict multi-view consistent features in CLIP space, denoted as $f_{\text{sem}} \in \bR^{W \times H \times d_s}$, along with a per-pixel semantic confidence score $c_{\text{sem}} \in [1,\infty)$.

 \boldparagraph{Distillation} We supervise the DPT-Head using dense 2D features $f_{\text{sem}}^{2D} \in \bR^{W \times H \times d}$, extracted from the corresponding RGB images.
-To obtain these features, we first segment each image using SAM~\cite{kirillov2023segment} and then encode each segment using CLIP, which serves as the vision-language feature extractor.
+To obtain these features, we first segment each image using SAM~\cite{kirillov2023segment} and encode each segment using \rebuttaladd{OpenSeg a pixel-aligned} CLIP \rebuttaladd{model}, which serves as the vision-language feature extractor.
 The semantic distillation loss is defined as a cosine similarity loss between the predicted feed-forward features and the CLIP-encoded 2D features:

 which encourages the predicted features to be co-located in the vision-language representation.